nordquip/sousms/doc/TradeEngineInterfaces.md

 ### Description
 This Procedure will:
-*Return the current stock price for a given stock symbol
+* Return the current stock price for the given stock symbol

 ### Input Parameters
 * stockSymbol - String representation of Stock symbol.